hsmazumdar/WSN_Router/README.md

 <img src="Readme_files/SrcDstAuto.png">

-Figure-3 Simulation of a Wireless Sensor Network (WSN) with interrictive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm
+Figure-3 Simulation of a Wireless Sensor Network (WSN) with interactive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm

 ***************************************